How to Fix Electric oven F3E2 error on KitchenAid KSDB900ESS (Dual Fuel)

 Step 1

-The F3E2 error code on your KitchenAid KSDB900ESS means the lower oven temperature sensor has an open circuit, which tells the control board it cannot read oven temperature and shuts down that cavity as a safety measure.
-Because this is a dual fuel range, the upper and lower ovens each have their own independent temperature sensor, so this fault is isolated to the lower oven only and will not affect the upper oven or cooktop.
+When you see the F3E2 error code on your KitchenAid KSDB900ESS, it indicates that the lower oven temperature sensor has an open circuit.
+This tells the control board it cannot read the oven temperature, leading to a shutdown of that cavity as a safety measure.
+Since this is a dual fuel range, the upper and lower ovens each have their own temperature sensor, so this fault is isolated to the lower oven and won’t affect the upper oven or cooktop.

 Step 2

-Unplug the range from the wall outlet before doing anything else — the sensor sits inside the lower oven cavity on the back wall and you will be disconnecting a wiring harness near metal edges that can cause shorts if power is live.
+Before anything else, unplug the range from the wall outlet.
+The sensor is located inside the lower oven cavity on the back wall, and you’ll be disconnecting a wiring harness near metal edges that can cause shorts if power is live.
 Remove the two Phillips screws securing the sensor bracket, then carefully pull the sensor forward just enough to disconnect the 2-pin harness connector.

 Step 3

-Set your multimeter to Rx1 (resistance) and probe across the two sensor terminals to check whether the sensor itself has failed.
-At room temperature a good sensor reads approximately 1,080–1,100 ohms; a reading of infinite resistance (OL or no continuity) confirms the sensor element is open and the sensor must be replaced — no amount of reseating will fix a broken element.
+Set your multimeter to Rx1 (resistance) and probe across the two sensor terminals to check whether the sensor has failed.
+At room temperature, a good sensor should read approximately 1,080–1,100 ohms.
+A reading of infinite resistance (OL or no continuity) confirms the sensor element is open, indicating it must be replaced.
+Unfortunately, no amount of reseating will fix a broken element.

 Step 4

-Even if the sensor tests good on the bench, inspect the entire length of the 2-pin harness before reassembling, because the wiring can be pinched against a sharp cavity edge or chafed through its insulation at the mounting hole, creating an intermittent open circuit that only appears when the oven flexes from heat expansion.
-Run your fingers along the wire looking for kinks, exposed copper, or melted insulation, and replace the harness if you find any damage — a compromised harness will cause the F3E2 to return even with a brand-new sensor.
+Even if the sensor tests good, inspect the entire length of the 2-pin harness before reassembling.
+The wiring can get pinched against a sharp cavity edge or chafed through its insulation, creating an intermittent open circuit that only appears when the oven flexes from heat expansion.
+Run your fingers along the wire looking for kinks, exposed copper, or melted insulation.
+Replace the harness if you find any damage — a compromised harness can cause the F3E2 code to return even with a new sensor.

 Step 5

-Thread the new sensor’s harness connector through the back wall opening, seat the connector until it clicks, then position the sensor in its bracket and drive the two Phillips screws in snugly but not overtightened — ceramic sensor bodies can crack under excess torque.
-Route the harness so it runs along the oven wall rather than across open cavity space, and clip it into the original cable retainer so it cannot drift toward the heating element during operation.
+Thread the new sensor’s harness connector through the back wall opening, seat the connector until it clicks, then position the sensor in its bracket and drive the two Phillips screws in snugly, but not overtightened — ceramic sensor bodies can crack under excess torque.
+Route the harness along the oven wall rather than across open cavity space, and clip it into the original cable retainer to keep it from drifting toward the heating element during operation.

 Step 6

-Plug the range back in, set the lower oven to 350°F, and allow it to complete a full preheat cycle — the control board will read the sensor continuously and clear the F3E2 automatically once it confirms a valid temperature signal.
-Verify the fix by placing an independent oven thermometer inside the lower cavity and confirming it reads within 15–25°F of the set point, which tells you the new sensor is both connected and calibrated correctly.
+Plug the range back in, set the lower oven to 350°F, and allow it to complete a full preheat cycle.
+The control board will read the sensor continuously and clear the F3E2 automatically once it confirms a valid temperature signal.
+To verify the fix, place an independent oven thermometer inside the lower cavity and check that it reads within 15–25°F of the set point.
+This will confirm that the new sensor is connected and calibrated correctly.

 Where to Buy Replacement Parts